 Recent Accounting Pronouncements

-ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (“ASU 2016-13”), was issued in June 2016.
+Accounting Standards Update (“ASU”) No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (“ASU 2016-13”), was issued in June 2016.
 Under ASU 2016-13, existing guidance on reporting credit losses for trade and other receivables and available for sale debt securities will be replaced with a new forward-looking “expected loss” model that generally will result in the earlier recognition of allowances for losses.
-The Company’s adoption of ASU 2016-13 during the quarter ended July 31, 2020 did not result in an impact on the Company’s condensed consolidated financial statements.
+The Company’s adoption of ASU 2016-13 during the period ended October 31, 2020, did not result in an impact on the Company’s condensed consolidated financial statements.
 As part of the Company’s continuing assessment of the adequacy of ASU 2016-13, there are no factors to be considered at this time since the Company does not have an allowance for credit losses.

 ASU No. 2019-12, Simplifying the Accounting for Income Taxes (“ASU 2019-12”), was issued in December 2019.
 Under ASU 2019-12, the accounting for income taxes is simplified by eliminating certain exceptions and implementing additional requirements which result in a more consistent application of ASC 740.
-The Company’s adoption of ASU 2019-12 during the quarter ended July 31, 2021 did not result in an impact on the Company’s condensed consolidated financial statements.
+The Company’s adoption of ASU 2019-12 during the period ended October 31, 2021, did not result in an impact on the Company’s condensed consolidated financial statements.